DCPUTeam/DCPUToolchain/docs/sources/modules/preprocessor.rst

     .. py:attribute:: type
         :noindex:

         The type of the parameter.

-Will be either "WORD", "PATH", "STRING", "NUMBER" or "EXPRESSION".
+        Under the debugger, will be either "PATH", "PARAM", "NUMBER" or "STRING".

+        Under the preprocessor, will be either "WORD", "STRING" "EXPRESSION" or "NUMBER".

         See also :py:class:`expression`.

     .. py:attribute:: value
         :noindex:

-        The value of the parameter, either a string or number, depending on the type of the parameter.
+        The value of the parameter, either a string, number or, expression object depending on the type of the parameter.

 Module Example